Image

 Additional visit options

-Saturday Visit Dates for Winter 2023:
+Saturday Visit Dates for Fall 2023:

 Please contact our Campus Visit Program office at 906-227-1709 or at cvp@nmu.edu to register for one of these listed Saturday visits.